How to handle merge conflicts in GitBook

 Why do merge conflicts happen in GitBook and how do you resolve them?
 Our guide can help.

-Merge conflicts in GitBook occur when changes in a conflict with primary content.
+Merge conflicts in GitBook occur when changes in a change request conflict with primary content.
 Here’s how to resolve them to maintain the best version of your documentation:

 Conflicts can happen when a merge introduces incompatible changes, such as when you edit a content block that has been changed, or you remove files that GitBook is trying to update.